-The most recent actuarial valuation of other retirement benefits was performed as of February 1, 2022 and results have been extrapolated to April 30, 2022.
+The most recent actuarial valuation of other retirement benefits was performed as of February 1, 2022 and results have been extrapolated to April 30, 2023.
 The date of the next required valuation is February 1, 2025.

-The most recent actuarial valuation of post-employment benefits was performed as of April 30, 2022.
+The most recent actuarial valuation of post-employment benefits was performed as of April 30, 2023.

-The discount rate used in the actuarial measurement of the employee future benefit plans obligation was 5.6 per cent (2021 - 5.6 per cent).
+The discount rate used in the actuarial measurement of the employee future benefit plans obligation was 4.9 per cent (2022 - 5.6 per cent) and 5.0 per cent for the opening net asset balance adjustment.

-The discount rate used in the actuarial measurement of the benefit plans expense was 5.6 per cent (2021 - 5.6 per cent).
+The discount rate used in the actuarial measurement of the benefit plans expense was 5.0 per cent (2022 - 5.6 per cent).

-Salaries and benefits expense for the year includes non-pension retirement and post-employment benefit expenses of 10,553 (2021 - 10,074).
+Salaries and benefits expense for the year includes non-pension retirement and post-employment benefit expenses of 11,714 (2022 - 10,553).

-Information about the University's benefit plans at April 30 is as follows:
+Information about the University's other retirement and post-employment benefit plans at April 30 is as follows: